rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

   :file:`spb.mesa`;
 * the two :nml_g:`mode` namelist groups tells :program:`gyre` to search first for dipole (:math:`\ell=1`) and then quadrupole (:math:`\ell=2`) modes;
-* the :nml_g:`osc` namelist group tells :program:`gyre` to apply a zero-pressure outer mechanical boundary condition in the oscillation equations;
+* the :nml_g:`osc` namelist group tells :program:`gyre` to assume,
+  when setting up the outer boundary conditions in the oscillation equations, that the density vanishes at the stellar surface;
 * the :nml_g:`scan` namelist group tells :program:`gyre` to scan a region of dimensionless angular frequency space typically occupied by gravity modes;